 Let’s step back for a minute.

 There is a reason why some generations played math bingo, completed word finds, navigated strategy mazes, listened to music, doodled, or participated in a categories match in school.
 It was a learning retention strategy – and it worked.
-Today, these same methods still work, but with a more modern twist.
+Today, these same methods remain effective, albeit with a more modern twist.

-Incorporating gaming fundamentals into virtual learning and team-building efforts can greatly enhance business objectives.
+Incorporating gaming fundamentals into virtual learning and team-building efforts can significantly enhance business objectives.
 The real secret is identifying how to tap the different types of learners that exist!

 Contrary to common belief, there are not just a few types of learning – there are seven.